 Boole campaigned to be a Presidential Elector in New York state in 1916 for the Prohibition Party.
 But voters did not elect her.
 Next, she lobbied the New York State legislature to vote for ratification of the Eighteenth Amendment.
 (That amendment established National Prohibition.)

 Then in 1920 she ran against James Wolcott Wadsworth, Jr. That was for the Republican Party nomination for the U.S. Senate.
 When that failed, she ran for that office on the Prohibition Party ticket.
 But she lost to Wadsworth.
 Later she again ran for the Senate twice but lost both times.

 WCTU & WWCTU President

-Ella Boole said to Congress “I represent the women of America!’
-Sabin said to herself ‘Well, lady, here’s one woman you don’t represent.’
-Pauline Sabin’s group raised awareness.
+Ella Boole said to Congress “I represent the women of America!
+Sabin said to herself “Well, lady, here’s one woman you don’t represent.”
 It had been generally assumed that women supported Prohibition.
-Of course, in addition to Ms. Sabin, there were millions more who opposed it.
+Of course, there were millions more who opposed it.

 Boole served as head of the World Woman’s Christian Temperance Union from 1931 to 1947.
 Thus, for several years, she was both head of the national and the world WCTU.
 She stepped down at age 88.
 Boole continued to insist that prohibition had been a great success.